 – Aram Kazandjian, Development Manager, Tacugama

-As of August 2020, Apes Like Us has produced three videos specifically on Tacugama, to help highlight and share stories of their work at the sanctuary and around the country.
-Altogether, these videos have over 200,000 views on our Youtube channel!
+As of August 2020, Apes Like Us has produced 5 videos about Tacugama, to help highlight and share stories of their work at the sanctuary and around the country.
+Altogether, these videos have over 300,000 views on our YouTube channel!

 Our “Saving Chimps: Tacugama Conservation” has also been used as a teaching tool around Sierra Leone to educate the public and engage them in protecting their national wildlife.
 With future filming trips, our team will help create more pieces like this to shine the light on some of Tacugama’s many conservation projects, as well as the stories of the amazing chimps that reside at the sanctuary.
 Through these videos, we can help show the world that Tacugama is much, much “more than a sanctuary”.

 Tacugama Chimpanzee Sanctuary (TCS) was founded in 1995 by Bala Amarasekaran together with the Government of Sierra Leone (GoSL), whom allotted 40 hectares of land to be used inside the recently upgraded Western Area Peninsula National Park (WAPNP).
 As of August 2020, the sanctuary cares for 95 chimpanzees and unfortunately, each year more orphan chimpanzees continue to arrive at TCS.
 On February 28 2019, following sustained lobbying by Tacugama, GoSL sent an unprecedented message to its people by declaring the Western chimpanzee the country’s National Animal and new face of tourism.
 TCS raises local and international awareness to promote change and address dire issues before it’s too late.